 Overcoming Security and Risk Management Challenges for Networked Medical Devices

-As medical devices are becoming more connected, managing them from an IT and security perspective can be extremely challenging.
-Currently, around 30%-40% of hospital-based medical devices are connected to a network and that number is expected to increase at 15%-20% per year.
-Healthcare providers face multiple technical and administrative issues that make it difficult to reliably and predictably deal with the complexities of their medical device ecosystem.
-From an equipment, risk, and cyber security management perspective the following challenges need to be addressed:
+Healthcare providers face multiple technical and administrative issues that make it difficult to reliably and predictably deal with the complexities of their networked medical device ecosystem.
+The following challenges need to be addressed:

+Vast Fleets of Devices.
 Providers have thousands of devices like physiological monitors, infusion pumps, ultrasound machines, etc. connected to their network.
-These different types of devices are supplied by many different manufacturers and as a result, vary widely in their technology platform (e.g. operating systems) and have varying security maturity and software management capabilities.
-A typical mid-size healthcare provider may have several thousand devices from hundreds of different manufacturers within their environment which makes the problem of managing medical devices extremely challenging.
+These different types of devices are supplied by many different manufacturers and as a result, vary widely in their technology platforms (e.g. operating systems).
+This also means they have varying security maturity and software management capabilities.
+A typical mid-size healthcare provider may have several thousand devices from hundreds of different manufacturers within their environment which makes the problem of managing networked medical devices extremely challenging.

+Devices of Various Ages.
 Old and new devices with varying security maturity and capabilities coexist on the same network.
-An old infusion pump might be running a stripped down customized Linux version that might not have the capabilities to be managed from a security and risk perspective.
+An old infusion pump might be running a stripped-down customized Linux version that might not have the capabilities to be managed from a security and risk perspective.
 A new ultrasound machine, on the other hand, might have the latest Windows operating system with the ability to be remotely or centrally managed.
-In such scenarios it might be easier to protect the ultrasound machine than the infusion pump, but it doesn’t eliminate the need to find a solution for the pump.
+In such scenarios, it might be easier to protect the ultrasound machine than the infusion pump, but it doesn’t eliminate the need to find a solution for the pump.

-Design and use case constraints make it difficult to use commonly deployed management techniques as they are used in the IT space, like device discovery or vulnerability scanning.
-For example: Scot Copeland in his presentation for ACCNet mentions how the Telemetry Monitoring system had failed as the result of a network vulnerability scan, which led to a temporary loss of equipment availability and diagnostic data.
+Difficult to Use General IT Practices.
+Design and use case constraints make it difficult to use commonly deployed management techniques, like device discovery or vulnerability scanning, as they are used in the IT space.
+For example, Scot Copeland in his presentation for ACCNet mentions how the Telemetry Monitoring system had failed as the result of a network vulnerability scan, which led to a temporary loss of equipment availability and diagnostic data.

-There is no common architecture on how to build a secure medical device network and the data relevant to device and network properties is widely distributed across components.
-This means anyone attempting to understand a medical device has to look across a variety of distributed data sources which further adds to the complexity.
+One Solution Doesn’t Fit All.
+There is no common architecture on how to build a secure medical device network, and the data relevant to device and network properties is widely distributed across components.
+This means anyone attempting to understand a networked medical device has to look across a variety of distributed data sources which further adds to the complexity.

 Building a Device Master Record